InkWarrior/Remnants-of-the-Protectorate/README.md

 - Revamp dialogue for all custom npcs.
 - Make a Protectorate Ship Turret.
    - Make it fire a beam (or few) instead of projectiles?
+   - I'll probably delay this one for a subsequent update, as this current version of the mod doesn't use the turret at all.

 __MISC__